Magisk-Modules-Repo/HideNavBar/README.md

 - Hopefully fixed the issue that made so uninstalling the module made gestures completely unavailable on some ROMs
 ### V5.0
 - Update to the latest Magisk module template and some minor clean ups in the code
+### V6.0
+- Added support for ROMs that use /vendor/overlays for their gesture overlays